Wyshynski's Weekly Reader: Is Houston the favorite for expansion?

 Doc Emrick is a treasure.
 [Reddit]

-Behold, the annual Pucks And Paws event, when people race their dogs on ice.
+Behold, the annual Pucks and Paws event, where people race their dogs on ice.

 It's Pucks and Paws night for the @goicehogs and this is the quality pupper #content we are here for. 🐶 pic.twitter.com/u0KNg8vnak